BlueSquare23/Learning_PythonOOP/Readme.md

 [Item('Phone', '100', '1'), Item('Laptop', '1000', '3'), Item('Cable', '10', '5'), Item('Mouse', '50', '5'), Item('Keyboard', '75', '5')]
 ```

+## Intermediate OOP Topics

+These next sections we start to get into some more intermediate such as Class
+vs Static vs Instance methods and Inheritance.

 ### Class Methods

 Moving forward we're going to store our data in a csv file for ease of use.